-If you can’t easily lock the rear wheel with moderate foot pressure, then it needs some attention.
+It needs some attention if you can’t easily lock the rear wheel with moderate foot pressure.
 The usual cause is grease or oil from the final drive soaking the friction material.
 They can’t be washed off like the /5 and later shoes.

 Removing the rear wheel

-This procedure may vary a lot, depending upon year and accessories.
-A tire that is wider than specified by BMW will make the job harder.
+This procedure may vary a lot, depending upon the year and accessories.
+A wider tire than BMW specified will make the job harder.

 Make sure that the bike is on the center stand and very stable.
-Quite often, old center stands are bent and don’t lift the rear wheel off of the ground.
+Often, old center stands are bent and don’t lift the rear wheel off the ground.
 You could insert a 2X6 under the stand.
-I recommend having a helper to help put it on the 2X6.
-For safety, it is a very good idea to tie the center stand in place.
+I recommend having a person help put it on the 2X6.
+It is a very good idea to tie the center stand in place for safety.